Overview 2025

 Want to combine your degree with overseas trips, summer research programs, scholarships and special events?
 Our Catalyst Program offers domestic high achieving school leavers all this and more.

-As a designer, you see and understand the needs and opportunities for individuals, communities and businesses to thrive, by designing the transitions for local and global resilience.
-You’ll learn to design for positive social and environmental outcomes as part of creative livelihoods – not as trade-offs.
+As a designer, you understand the needs and opportunities for individuals, communities, and businesses to thrive by designing transitions for local and global resilience.
+You’ll learn to design for positive social and environmental outcomes as part of creative livelihoods, not as trade-offs.

-Graduates of the Bachelor of Design have the skills, knowledge and experience to step into roles in both established and emerging creative industries or pursue their own entrepreneurial activities.
-This core knowledge crosses industries and technical skillsets, enabling you to adapt to the ever-evolving design industry.
-Combined with the significant industry experience, networking opportunities, and range of technical skills you can choose from, you can be prepared to apply your design skills and creative knowledge wherever your interests take you.
-If you are ambitious yet detail oriented, passionate about contributing to future solutions that make our world a better place to live and work, this is for you.
+Graduates of the Bachelor of Design possess the skills, knowledge, and experience to step into roles in both established and emerging creative industries or pursue their entrepreneurial activities.
+This core knowledge spans industries and technical skill sets, enabling you to adapt to the ever-evolving design landscape.
+With significant industry experience, networking opportunities, and a range of technical skills, you will be well-prepared to apply your design expertise and creative insights wherever your interests take you.
+If you are ambitious, detail-oriented, and passionate about contributing to future solutions that make our world a better place to live and work, this course is for you.

 Industry leading facilities and technology